TABLE OF CONTENTS

 - Ask only questions you need the answer to.

-- Minimize the amount of ‘free response’ questions and opt instead for discrete answers so you can run reports on this information later.
+- Minimize the amount of ‘free response’ questions and opt instead for distinct answers so you can run reports on this information later.

 Find more information about building a successful workflow here.